Sulu hornbill

 The Sulu hornbill (Anthracoceros montani), or Montano's hornbill, is a species of hornbill in the family Bucerotidae.
 It is endemic to the Sulu archipelago in the Philippines, with the remaining populations in Tawi-Tawi with it believed to be hunted to extinction on Jolo.
 Its natural habitat is tropical moist forests.
 It is threatened by habitat loss as well as potential harvesting for food.
 Its diet includes fruit, insects, and small lizards.

-In 2019 it was reported that only 27 mature individual hornbills are still believed to be alive in the wild making it one of the most endangered animals in the world.
+In 2019 it was reported that only 27 mature individual hornbills are still believed to be alive in the wild, making it one of the most endangered animals in the world.

 Description and taxonomy

-EBird describes the bird as "A large bird of lowland and montane forest on the Sulu Islands, although probably only remaining on Tawi-Tawi.
-Feeds particularly on fig trees.
-One of the rarest birds in the world.
-Entirely black except for a white tail.
-Has a long, thick black bill, a black casque, and black bare skin around the eye.
-Male has pale eyes and female has brown eyes and a smaller casque.
-Unmistakable.
-The only hornbill in its range.
-Voice is a nasal cackling."

-Forms a species cluster with Palawan hornbill, Malabar pied hornbill and the Oriental pied hornbill.
-It is most closely related to the Palawan hornbill but mainly differs in its all black face and bill.
+The Sulu hornbill forms a monphyletic group, and is most closely related to the last common ancestor of its sister clade containing the Palawan hornbill, Malabar pied hornbill and the Oriental pied hornbill.

 Ecology and behavior

 It is locally known as "tawsi".